Additional statutory reporting requirements

 Section 15A of the Parole Act 2002

-- the number of offenders who were at any time subject to electronic monitoring
+- the number of offenders who were at any time subject to an electronic monitoring condition

-- the average number of offenders who were subject to electronic monitoring and the average duration of the monitoring
+- the average number of offenders who were subject to an electronic monitoring condition and the average duration of the condition

 - a description of processes and systems relating to electronic monitoring that were in place during the year reported on.